nomad-coe/nomad/docs/introduction.rst

 elastic search
 ^^^^^^^^^^^^^^
-Elastic search is used to store repository data (not the raw files, they are keps in minio).
+Elastic search is used to store repository data (not the raw files).
 Elastic search allows for flexible scalable search and analytics.

 mongodb